dhuszti/watsonx.data-lab/README.md

 Like in the Data manager page, the top of the navigation pane directs you to select an engine to use.
 It is this engine that will be used to run the SQL statements entered here.
 The only engine that exists in this lab environment is the presto-01 Presto engine, which is selected by default.
 ![image](https://github.com/dhuszti/watsonx.data-lab/assets/11091479/b3af7044-e58a-4944-95ea-f8de52f2a052)

-Copy and paste below SQL (replace my_schema to your own schema)
+Copy and paste below SQL (replace my_schema to your own schema) and run it
 ```
 select car, avg(mpg) as avg_mpg from iceberg_data.**my_schema**.cars group by car order by car;
 ```